 Council Tax Support and Housing Benefit

 If you are currently in receipt of Council Tax Support or Housing Benefit, and your circumstances relating to your household or income have changed, then you must tell us straight away.
+You can report a change online.

 A relative has moved in with me, will this change what I need to pay?